 One half is given to the Imam (a) of the time; this is called ‘Sahm-e Imam’ (The Portion for the Imam (a)).
 According to His Eminence al-Sayyid al-Sistani, the obligatory precaution is that this part must either be given to the most learned Marja, or to an individual or organisation that has been given permission (ijaza) to collect khums on behalf of the Marja.
 This portion is then used for worthwhile purposes authorised by the Marja.

-The other half is given to sayyids (descendants of the great grandfather of the Prophet (s)) who are poor, orphans, or stranded travellers.
+The other half is given to Sayyids (descendants of the great grandfather of the Prophet (saw)) who are poor, orphans (only if poor), or stranded travelers (who may be self-sufficient in their home-town but become needy in foreign lands).
 This is called ‘Sahm-e Sadat’ (the Portion for Sayyids).